wms/petri-net/README.md

 - Representation of simple Nets using token counters
 - Typescript implementation
 - OO paradigm
+- Emit Events when Transitions are fired

 ## Roadmap
 - Weighted Arcs
-- Embedded/Linked Nets
 - Adopt functional paradigm/immutable data
-- Persist nets and state to storage backend
+- Persist Nets and state to storage backend
-- Extensions such as Coloured and Timed Nets
+- Extensions such as Coloured, Timed and Hierarchical Nets
-- Transition `enabled()` and `fire()` hooks
 - Stepwise replay and analysis of previous executions

 ## Usage